 Quick Mail has evolved in three years.
-It does just about anything you can do with email from WordPress.
+It does everything you can do with email from WordPress.
 You can even send private replies to comments with attachments.

 Quick Mail 3.2.4 fixed a serious bug, that displayed a blank page on certain systems.